-Posting Pictures Of A Friend’s Baby To Reddit Is Not Cool, Even If The Baby Looks Like Ted Cruz
+Posting Pictures of a Friend’s Baby to Reddit is Not Cool, Even if the Baby Looks Like Ted Cruz

 People always say that nothing posted on the Internet is ever really private, and it’s true.
 Even if our Facebook and Instagram privacy settings are nailed down tight to just let our friends and family through, all that info is just one screen shot and a snarky friend away from the front page of Reddit.

 About two hours ago a Reddit user posted a photo of a baby to Reddit’s wildly popular Mildly Interesting forumand opined that the baby, whose picture had just crossed his Facebook feed, “looks exactly like Ted Cruz.”
 That post became extremely popular and now, just two hours later, the Ted Cruz Baby is the first post on the front page of Reddit and has more than 961 comments and counting